Sermons

 18 June 2017

-Although last year’s census has not yet released the results for religious beliefs – it is expected that there will be a drastic decline in the number of people who identify as Christian.
-Part of this view is because the option of “no religion” was placed at the top of the list of options.
-Perhaps… Read more
+Although last year’s census has not yet released the results for religious beliefs – it is expected that there will be a drastic decline in the number of people who… Read more

 Saving the best till last